Memo on installing ModSecurity and applying it to Apache (Ubuntu 24.04 LTS)

 Ubuntu 24.04 LTS Apache/2.4.58

-sudo apt update sudo apt install libapache2-mod-security2 sudo a2enmod security2 # enable module
+sudo apt update sudo apt install libapache2-mod-security2 sudo a2enmod security2 # Enable the module

 Below are the basic settings after installation.

-A sample configuration will be created, so change the file name and make some edits.
+A sample configuration will be created, so change the file name and edit it.

-cd /etc/modsecurity/ sudo mv modsecurity.conf-recommended modsecurity.conf sudo nano /etc/modsecurity/modsecurity.conf SecRuleEngine DetectionOnly #The default is detection only, so enable it ↓ SecRuleEngine On SecAuditLogParts ABIJDEFHZ #D is "intermediate" "Response header", but it seems to be a reserved word and not implemented. ↓ SecAuditLogParts ABCEFHJKZ # Delete I, change D to C (request body) sudo systemctl restart apache2
+cd /etc/modsecurity/ sudo mv modsecurity.conf-recommended modsecurity.conf sudo nano /etc/modsecurity/modsecurity.conf SecRuleEngine DetectionOnly #The default is detection only, so enable it ↓ SecRuleEngine On SecAuditLogParts ABIJDEFHZ # D means "intermediate response header", but it seems to be a reserved word and not yet implemented ↓ SecAuditLogParts ABCEFHJKZ # Delete I, change D to C (request body) sudo systemctl restart apache2

 Next, download the CRS rules.

-*It seems that v4.4.0 was released while this article was being written, but basically this procedure is the same regardless of the version.
-Please refer to the following for the latest version.
+* While writing this article, v4.4.0 was released, but the procedure is basically the same regardless of the version.
+Please refer to the following for the latest version:

 https://github.com/coreruleset/coreruleset/releases

-Regarding the second half of the error, it seems to occur depending on the version of ModSecurity.
+Regarding the latter error, it seems to occur depending on the ModSecurity version.

 https://github.com/coreruleset/coreruleset/issues/3129

-, it seems that this issue will not occur if you increase the ModSecurity version, but since it seems to be an unofficial repository, It is not covered in the article.
+, upgrading the ModSecurity version seems to make the error go away, but since this appears to be an unofficial repository, it is not covered in this article.

-As mentioned above, IPS and endpoint security products, including WAF, can generate false positives.
+As mentioned above, WAF, IPS, and endpoint security products can generate false positives

-run it in IDS mode (detection only) and collect logs before installation In the case of ModSecurity, the error.log, find out what kind of content was detected , and consider mitigation where exclusion rules and thresholds are set.
+run it in IDS mode (detection only) and collect logs before implementation In the case of ModSecurity, you need to check the error.log, find out what was detected , and consider relaxing any exclusion rules or thresholds that have been set.

 summary

-Although it is a little difficult to operate, if you can clear this point, you can strengthen the security even when operating as a standalone system, so if you add an endpoint product, you will have multi-layered defense and further increase the robustness.
+Although it is a little difficult to operate, if you can overcome this issue, you can strengthen security even when operating in standalone mode, so if you also add endpoint products, it will lead to multiple defenses and further increase robustness

 complete